You don’t want it bad enough. An essay.

 But what would happen if you got face to face with the ride and there was no chicken gate.
 The only option you have is to get on, saddle up, and ride that ride?

-A few years ago when I started this site I needed to remove my own chicken gate so I sold my truck, cut my expenses, and quit my job to pursue Limitless365 full-time.
+A few years ago when I started this site I needed to remove my own chicken gate so I sold my truck, cut my expenses, and quit my job to pursue this blog full-time.

 How are you giving yourself a chicken gate?